-A study of the rationale, theory, and standardization of individual cognitive tests with emphasis on the Wechsler Scales, Kaufman tests, Bender-Gestalt, and clinical interview.
+A study of the rationale, theory, and standardization of individual cognitive tests with emphasis on the WAIS-III, WISC-III, Stanford Binet-IV, K-ABC, Bender Gestalt, and clinical interview.
 Examines the diagnostic features of the tests through the use of actual administration and interpretation of tests along with report writing.
+Ethical assessment and attention to diversity issues in accordance with the 1992 version of the APA Ethics Code are also addressed.
 Restricted to M.A./M.S./Psy.D. students in clinical psychology.
 A lab fee is charged.

-PY 602 Psychodiagnostics II (3.00 cr.)
+PY 602 Psychodiagnostics II